teradici/deploy/deployADDC/domain.md

        2) The Subject name or the first name in the Subject Alternative Name (SAN) must match the Fully Qualified Domain Name (FQDN) of the host machine, such as Subject:CN=server.domain.com.
       3) The host machine account needs to have access to the private key.
 This is done when the digital certificate request is issued from that machine, or when the private key was exported and imported to a different machine.

-The following links as exmples to setup LDAPS:
+The following links provide exmples for setting up LDAPS:
 https://support.microsoft.com/en-us/help/321051/how-to-enable-ldap-over-ssl-with-a-third-party-certification-authority
 http://pdhewaju.com.np/2017/03/02/configuring-secure-ldap-connection-server-2016/
 https://www.petri.com/enable-secure-ldap-windows-server-2008-2012-dc